raspberrypilearning/recruiting-volunteers/en/step_5.md

 Once accepted, volunteers will show in your "Active Users" section and you will be able to email them and invite them to upcoming events through the platform.

 --- /collapse ---

+Once your opportunity is shared, be ready to respond to any interest.
+When you receive responses:

+--- task ---

+**Respond quickly and politely** to ensure that the first impression of your Dojo is a positive one.

+--- /task ---

 --- task ---